ucam-smt/ucam-smt.github.io/sgnmt/html/_sources/command_line.txt

 Training (Blocks only)
 ----------------------

-The training script follows the NMT training example in blocks, but it adds an option for enabling reshuffling the training data between epochs, and fixing word embedding which might be used in later training stages.
+The training script follows the NMT training example in Blocks, but it adds an option for enabling reshuffling the training data between epochs, and fixing word embedding which might be used in later training stages.